whiteribbonalliance/dashboard-api/README.md

 environment variables if needed.
 These variables will be loaded into `app.yaml`.
 To add `{CAMPAIGN_CODE}_PASSWORD=` you must manually add this to `Repository secrets` with the campaign code and reference it in `app.yaml`.

-Inside `app.yaml` change `service` to your service name on App Engine.
+Optionally inside `app.yaml` change `service` to your service name on App Engine.

 For deployment, it is also required to add the following environment variables to `Repository secrets`: